jagadhis/jagadhis/README.md

 - 💬 Ask me about **Javascript, Design, UI/UX, Angular, Typescript**

+- Open to have discussions about **System Design and Architecting and Scaling software products**

 - 📫 How to reach me **jwaran78@gmail.com**

 - ⚡ Fun fact **I am funny at work and serious at life**